-Pour the milk, water, eggs, sugar, and Maple Liqueur into a Cuisinart and blend for about a minute.
+Pour the milk, water, eggs, sugar, and Maple Liqueur into a food processor and blend for about a minute.

 In a separate bowl, mix flour, sifted if you like, and salt.
 Then add the liquid ingredients and mix well with an egg whip.
 Add the melted butter and stir until the batter is smooth – it will be quite thin.

-Remove the crepe and then brush a small amount of maple syrup on the crêpe.
-Sprinkle ground nuts – pecans, Chocolate Hazelnuts, or Cinnamon Walnuts and roll it into one cylinder.
+Remove the crêpe and then brush a small amount of maple syrup on the crêpe.
+Sprinkle ground nuts – toasted pecans, Chocolate Hazelnuts, or Cinnamon Walnuts and roll it into one cylinder.
 Cut in half, if you like, and keep warm before serving.
-Fanny would make a large plate of crepes and each guest would add spread butter, jam, syrup, sugar, etc to taste.
+Fanny would make a large plate of crêpes and each guest would add spread butter, jam, syrup, sugar, etc to taste.

 Keep up to date on the latest wine releases, events, and promotions!

 View Past Newsletters.